Vidste hun noget om skoven

 Site-specific solo exhibiton and performance at Sankt Knuds Kilde & P. Nørkjærs Plads in Hjørring, 2023

 The exhibition and the performance are based on the myth of Kællingstenen (The Crone Stone) recorded in 1886 by folk- lorist Evald Tang Kristensen.
-In summary the myth is about an "evil woman" whose spirit couldn't find rest when she died, but wandered in the night creating a valley where she walked.
+In summary the myth is about a woman, who dies.
+Sh is described onlyas "evil", and after her death her spirit couldn't find rest, but wandered in the night creating a valley where she walked.
 People were afraid to cross the valley, so they tried several ways to get rid of her ghost, but to no luck.
 Finally, a priest succeeded in conjuring her ghost underground and in order to make sure it stayed there, a large stone was driven down on the spot.
 In Kristensens recording of the myth the woman is not directly described as a witch, but stories of witches' sabbaths are linked to the stone's original location.
-In the last century the stone has been moved several times and the myth has gradually been forgotten.
+In the last century the stone has been moved several times, which suggests her spirit might be free aigain.
 Maybe the time has come to tell her story, now that she is no longer held down by the stone?

 The performance and the exhibition look at what Kristensen didn't record, namely the woman's perspective - who was she really? – as well as the witch as both a mystical and historical figure, who is highly relevant today in dis- cussions about care work, knowledge of nature, gender and power.